LGBTQ+ Community, Task Force and Resources

 Progress Pride Flag

 A 2018 redesign of the Rainbow Pride Flag, the Progress Pride Flag is designed by Daniel Quasar and highlights black, indigenous, and people of color (BIPOC), transgender and nonbinary communities.
-The flags will be displayed throughout June to show support for Alexandria’s LGBTQ+ community and the City’s ALL Alexandria commitment to reduce and eliminate disparities and inequities experienced by all residents, especially those in communities of color and other groups who have been historically and systemically marginalized.
+The flags are displayed throughout June to show support for Alexandria’s LGBTQ+ community and the City’s ALL Alexandria commitment to reduce and eliminate disparities and inequities experienced by all residents, especially those in communities of color and other groups who have been historically and systemically marginalized.

-LGBTQ History Month
+LGBTQ+ History Month

-In recognition of October as LGBTQ History Month, the LGBTQ+ Task Force is sharing information about queer history in Alexandria and around Northern Virginia.
+In recognition of October as LGBTQ+ History Month, the LGBTQ+ Task Force is sharing information about queer history in Alexandria and around Northern Virginia.
 Did you know that Alexandria was the first locality in Virginia to extend protections to gays and lesbians through its human rights ordinance?
 Or that the owner of a gay bar in Alexandria successfully sued to overturn a Virginia law that had prohibited bars from selling alcohol to gays and lesbians?

 The Office of Historic Alexandria has published several Out of the Attic columns and social media posts on these and other compelling aspects of local LGBTQ history.